LenardOng/Reading-List/MOOC_Reviews/In_Progress/DL_Coursera.md

 ## Structuring Machine Learning Projects

++ Much more focused on the practical side of designing machine learning systems
++ Very useful in terms of getting pseudo-experience and tips on how to go about developing systems in a systematic way

 ### Total of 2 weeks
 + Part 1 - Machine Learning Strategy
     + Importance of a single number evaluation metric (Repeat from Machine Learning)